Attendance Policy and Procedure

 • This policy sets out the academy’s position on attendance and details the procedures that all parents[1]/carers must follow to report their child absent from the academy.

-• The academy will also support parents/carers to perform their legal duty to ensure their children of compulsory[2] school age attend regularly and will promote and support punctuality in attendance.
+• The academy will also support parents/carers to perform their legal duty to ensure their children of compulsory[2] school age attend regularly and will promote and support punctuality in attending lessons.

-• Pupils should attend the academy every day, unless they are really not well enough to.
+• Pupils should attend the academy every day unless they are really not well enough, or there is another very good reason for their absence which is agreed by the academy.
 Children who attend regularly are more likely to feel settled in school, maintain friendships, keep up with their learning and gain the greatest benefit from their education.
 The academy wants all pupils to enjoy school, grow up to become emotionally resilient, confident and competent adults who are able to realise their full potential.
 Regular attendance and punctuality are essential in the workplace and children who are used to attending school on time, and on every occasion, unless they are too unwell to attend, will be better prepared for the attendance expectations in the workplace.

 • In April 2017 the Supreme Court clarified the definition of regular attendance to be attendance “in accordance with the rules prescribed by the school”, therefore if an absence is not authorised by the school, the pupil’s attendance is deemed to be irregular.